MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/create-an-irr.md

 :::

-## Create a new Incremental Refresh Report using [POST /api/model/incrementalRefresh](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/post_api_model_incrementalRefresh)
+## Create a new incremental refresh report using [POST /api/model/incrementalRefresh](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Cubes/post_api_model_incrementalRefresh)

 To create the new Incremental Refresh Report, you must submit the request body with the correct information.